|College:||New Hampshire, 2006|

-Erin Cady is in her second season as the head volleyball coach at Holy Cross in 2012.
+Erin Cady is in her fourth season as the head volleyball coach at Holy Cross in 2014.
 She was named the program’s ninth head coach on April 5, 2011.
 Cady served as an assistant coach at Holy Cross in the 2010 season.

 Cady played an important role as an assistant coach in the 2010 season which saw the Crusaders earn 12 wins which were their most since going 12-16 in 2000.
 The 51 sets won by the Crusaders were the most for Holy Cross since winning 55 sets in 1989.

 Prior to her time at Holy Cross, Cady spent the 2008 and 2009 seasons as a graduate assistant volleyball coach at New Hampshire.
 She had numerous responsibilities which included assisting in the creation and coordination of drills in daily practices, assisting with all phases of recruiting, coordinating advertising and fundraising for Dig Pink, and supervising and assigning responsibilities for the team manager.
 Cady also served as the volleyball camp coordinator.
 In addition, she earned coaching experience as the head coach of the Junior Olympic New Hampshire Seacoast 18 Elite team.